 Should I Shock My Hot Tub?

-You may even be able to do it every couple of weeks depending on how heavy the usage of your hot tub is.
-But the important thing is to shock your hot tub to keep it clean.
+So the important thing is to shock your hot tub to keep it clean.

 Why should you shock your hot tub?
 A few of the most important reasons are listed below: